-Sales territory planning can feel like a risky business – there are many factors to consider, a vast amount of data to comprehend, and a team of dedicated sales reps to contend with.
-Distributing these segments of varying value can seem daunting, but with some knowhow and a little bit of preparation, you can make every territory assignment feel like Christmas for your reps.
+Sales territory planning can be a complicated process—there are many factors to consider, a vast amount of data to comprehend, and a team of dedicated sales reps to contend with.
+Distributing these segments of varying value can seem daunting, but with the right data insights to drive planning, companies can actually reduce territory planning time up to 75 percent.

 Sales Territory Planning Best Practices & Considerations

 Before sales leaders can start mapping and assigning territories, it’s important to gain an understanding of their organization’s current sales resources and what they realistically need to hit their business goals.
 This comes down to accurate sales capacity planning.
 Regardless of territory assignments, how many reps does an organization need to be ramped and active on the sales floor to hit their goals?

 Unfortunately, many growing companies under-staff their sales team because they fail to account for unforeseen turnover.
 When a rep leaves, it takes time to hire, onboard, and fully ramp a new salesperson.
 According to Business2Community, it often costs three times a sales rep’s salary to replace them.
 Not to mention, companies also miss out on potential deals that could be closed while the new rep was being ramped.

 2. Know Your Ideal Customer Profile

 First things first: businesses need to know who they’re selling to and what type of customers are best to approach.
 This means businesses must discover who their ideal customers are.
 For example, a product might sell well in any industry, but if you are a niche product that can only be sold to technology companies, or exclusively in healthcare, you need to adjust your strategies accordingly.